Repurposing User-Generated Content: Strategies for Engagement

 Workflows & Tools for Scaling Repurposing

-Effective scaling starts with a repeatable pipeline: capture content reliably, vet and clear rights quickly, then automate rendering and publishing.
+Scaling effectively begins with a repeatable pipeline: capture content reliably, vet and clear rights quickly, and automate the rendering and publishing process.
 Build submission channels that remove friction, apply consistent moderation and brand rules, and push approved assets into an automated rendering + scheduling flow so creators and marketers only make high-level decisions.

 Collection, moderation, and rights management

-• Record-keeping: store originals and two metadata states — `raw_submission` and `licensed_asset` — in DAM or cloud storage with immutable audit trails.
+1. Record-keeping: store originals and two metadata states — raw_submission and licensed_asset — in DAM or cloud storage with immutable audit trails.

 • Submission form: require name, handle, consent (checkbox), asset link, short caption.